 A. The Transportation Department has two locations; one in American Fork (1405 S 100 E) and one in Saratoga Springs (200 W 400 N adjacent to Westlake High School).
 The American Fork location serves students who attend district schools located in Alpine, American Fork, Cedar Hills, Highland, Lindon, Orem, Pleasant Grove and Vineyard.
 The Saratoga Springs location serves students who attend district schools located in the cities of Cedar Fort, Eagle Mountain, Lehi and Saratoga Springs.

 Q. How do I find out what bus my child will ride this year?

 A. Please visit the Alpine School District website (http://alpineschools.org) for information on bus routes.
 Transportation continually updates bus routing information on the website.
 The bulk of route changes are made during the summer and the first month of school so we encourage parents to also check the website during this time rather than relying solely on last year’s stop information.
 This applies to regular education students.
 Special needs bus service is door-to-door; you will receive forms from the Special Education Department if your child is eligible for this service–please fill these forms out and return them as soon as possible.
 Once your child has been assigned to a bus, the driver will call you with an approximate pick-up time about a week prior to the start of school or when your child is added during the school year.
 This may take up to seven (7) business days after the form is received.

 Q. I live less than two miles from my child’s school, is he/she eligible for transportation?

-A. By law, the State of Utah provides transportation funding only for regular education secondary students that live 2 or more miles from the school and regular education elementary students that live more than 1.5 miles from the school.
+A. By law, the State of Utah provides transportation funding only for regular education secondary students that live at least 2 miles from the school and regular education elementary students that live at least 1.5 miles from the school.
 Special needs students are transported based on their IEP and regardless of distance from the school.

 Q. How is a bus stop location determined?